G. Michael Morris

 Morris' research has spanned a wide variety of topics in statistical optics, optical information processing, automatic pattern recognition and diffractive and micro-optics technology.

 He holds 17 U.S. patents, and has published more than 70 referred journal articles, 3 book chapters and numerous conference proceedings.
-During 2003 he served as President of the Optical Society of America, and in 2004 served as Immediate Past President on the OSA Board of Directors.
-He is the recipient of the 2005 OSA Joseph Fraunhofer/Robert M. Burley Prize; the 2002 Rochester Engineering Society’s Leo H. East Engineer of the Year Award; and the 1997 Rochester Chamber of Commerce Civic Award for Science and Technology.
+During 2003 he served as President of the Optical Society and from 1999-2015, he served as Chair of the OSA Foundation.
+Morris is the recipient of the 2016 OSA Stephen D. Fantone Distiguished Service Award, 2005 OSA Joseph Fraunhofer/Robert M. Burley Prize; the 2002 Rochester Engineering Society’s Leo H. East Engineer of the Year Award; and the 1997 Rochester Chamber of Commerce Civic Award for Science and Technology.
 He is also an Honorary Member of the OSA, Rochester Section, and a Fellow of The Optical Society and SPIE.

 Morris received his B.S. degree with Special Distinction in Engineering Physics from the University of Oklahoma, and his M.S. and Ph.D. degrees in Electrical Engineering from the California Institute of Technology.